Selfishness is key to success… and helping people is stupid?!

 Sacrifice your life for your family, for your religion, and your country.
 Just don’t focus on yourself.
 Do something for others and even die serving others if you had to.

 You’re being convinced that it’s OK to sacrifice your happiness, your joy, even your life for others.
 So, what’s the hidden message here?
 It is this: You don’t matter.
 Otherwise, why isn’t anybody asking you to live?
 Like really live—with joy, with bliss, and with happiness.

 Because people need scapegoats to fulfill their own agendas, satisfy their vested interests, and achieve their personal ambitions.

-I know it goes against traditional values and conditioning, but the fact is that your world exists because of you.
+Now, I know it goes against traditional values and conditioning, but the fact is that your world exists because of you.
 The day you cease to exist, your world ceases to exist, too.
 Therefore, you are the most important person in your life.
-So, take good care of yourself.
+So, take good, I mean, very good care of yourself.

 Why Become Selfish?

 Do you want to change the world?
 Make a difference?